jembi/hiv-program-monitoring-ig/README.md

 Empty IG
 ---
-This is an empty IG
+This is an empty IG.
+This IG is now archived due to it being re-created on the OpenHIE github space.
 <br> </br>
 ###
 ### Publication